 Sounds great?
 Here come the bubble popping moment – the painful part of planning your own travel itinerary.

 There are works to be done after all, before all that free-and-easy.
-Some research need to be done – sniffing flight promotion, comparing hotel offers, deciding on connecting transports, familiarizing local maps and deciding attraction-to-visit while keeping an eye on your budget etc.
+Some research needs to be done – sniffing flight promotion, comparing hotel offers, deciding on connecting transports, familiarizing local maps and deciding attraction-to-visit while keeping an eye on your budget etc.

 Not gonna lie, these can be taunting and exhausting depending on the amount of details.
 And there are those of us who are as indecisive as it gets since there are so many choices.
 The fact that when you do not have a set program could mean that you may travel to a new place, hit the nearest bar/ mall or laze around in the hotel room and never leave.
 This beats the entire purpose of traveling.

-If you are somebody who need certain structure to be on track or prefer hassle-free travel, then you might want to stick to an itinerary created by a travel agent.
+If you are somebody who needs certain structure to be on track or prefer hassle-free travel, then you might want to stick to an itinerary created by a travel agent.
 They have the know-hows and travel deals which cater to your budget.